Integrating by parts at finite density: Proceeding to the two-loop level and beyond

 where the term ${\bf 3_{+}}({\bf 2_{-}} - {\bf 1_{-}})\mathcal{S}_{111} = \mathcal{S}_{102}-\mathcal{S}_{012}$ can be shown to cancel on the integrand level upon a relabeling of loop momenta.
 The integrals $\mathcal{S}_{012}$ and $\mathcal{S}_{102}$ also vanish individually in the $T \to 0$ limit, since they factorize into a fermionic and a vanishing bosonic one-loop integral, as detailed in appendix~\ref{app:momentumshift}.

 By explicitly writing the integrals in the above result, we arrive at the relation

 where on the right-hand side we identify a sum of three terms.
-Among them, the first integral clearly factorizes into two one-loop expressions, the second contains a shifted bosonic propagator with momentum $P-Q$, and the third is a linear combination of eqs.~\eqref{eq:resunsetmod2} and \eqref{eq:resunsetmod3} which vanishes in the $T\to 0$ limit.
+Among them, the first integral clearly factorizes into two one-loop expressions, the second contains a shifted bosonic propagator with momentum $P-Q$, and the third is a linear combination of type \ref{typeB} terms in eq.~\eqref{eq:S111typeBterms} which vanishes in the $T\to 0$ limit.
 Upon closer inspection, detailed in appendix~\ref{app:momentumshift}, even the second integral can be shown to vanish as $T \to 0$, since it contains a $\mu$-independent loop integral.

 By removing the vanishing integrals from eq.~\eqref{eq:sunsetexplicitIBP} and using the one-loop $(d+1)$-dimensional IBP relation \eqref{eq:ibp:1l:d+1}, the low-temperature limit of the sunset integral is seen to simplify to